sungmen999/CassiaSDKGuideClone/Getting-Starting-with-Mosquitto-MQTT-Broker.md

 # Setting up the MQTT Client
 ## MacOS localhost
-For an easy to evaluate the Cassia Gateways MQTT Bypass feature, you can set up the MQTT client locally.
+For an easy way to evaluate the Cassia Gateways MQTT Bypass feature, you can set up the MQTT client locally.
 From the terminal, just run the following command:

 ```